maramal/qr-safe/README.md

 # QR Safe

 QR Safe is an open-source platform that allows users to generate secure and authenticated QR codes.
-It emphasizes safety by validating URLs through Google Safe Browsing and community reporting.
+It emphasizes safety by validating URLs through Google Safe Browsing.

 ## Features